SepDynamics/sep-trader/SEP_Engine_White_Paper.md

 Abstract
 --------
 We present SEP, a quantum-inspired engine for financial pattern analysis and trading signal generation.
 SEP represents market data as binary state trajectories and extracts event invariants via Quantum Field Harmonics (QFH); validates collapse risk with Quantum Bit State Analysis (QBSA); performs non-Euclidean strategy search with a Manifold Optimizer; and adapts via a Pattern Evolution System.
 On EUR/USD tick data from 2025-03-01 to 2025-04-15 UTC (07:00–21:00 UTC), SEP achieves a 65.0% ± 2.7% (95% CI, N = 1 200 signals) directional hit rate over a fixed horizon after spreads (median 0.8 pips), commissions (\$0.50/lot), and a 0.1 pip slippage model on an out-of-sample walk-forward.
-The per-trade expectancy is 0.84 pips (median 0.5, IQR 0.3–1.2, 95% CI [0.2, 1.5]); Profit Factor 1.20, Sharpe 1.8 (annualized from 1-hour returns using √(14 × 252)), and max drawdown 4.5%.
+The per-trade expectancy is 0.84 pips (median 0.5, IQR 0.3–1.2, 95% CI [0.2, 1.5]); Profit Factor 1.20, Sharpe 1.8 (annualized from 1-hour returns using √(14 × 252)), max drawdown 4.5%, and turnover 14 trades/day.
 We report ablation studies (QFH→+QBSA→+Manifold→+Evolution) and release a reproducibility kit (commit hashes, data manifests, seeds, Docker).
 SEP is patent‑pending; we include an implementable GPU kernel schedule enabling real‑time deployment.

 Executive Summary
 -----------------